Elections in the Soviet Union: 1937 election

+Soviet of the Union

+Soviet of Nationalities

 Shortly after the signing of the new constitution, elections were held for the Supreme Soviet, the first under the new constitution.
 As promised by the government a multi-candidate election was held but was soon corrupted after the Great Purge, a time of political distrust and oppression.
 Many political candidates and threats to the CPSU were arrested as part of an effort to ensure the victory of the Communist party.
-As a result, only one candidate was left standing halfway through the election process, Joseph Stalin.
-Stalin had won both the Soviet of the Union and the Soviet of Nationalities through a landslide vote of Party deputies during the elections for the Premier.
+As a result, only one candidate was left standing halfway through the election process, Joseph Stalin's choice, Vyacheslav Molotov.
+Molotov had won both the Soviet of the Union and the Soviet of Nationalities through a landslide vote of Party deputies during the elections for the Premier.
 The CPSU and Stalin were victorious in these elections, dominating the Soviet of the Union by a vote of 461 deputies to 108 and the Soviet of the Nationalities by a vote of 409 deputies to 165.

 Mikhail Kalinin was elected as the first Chairman of the Presidium.
 Vyacheslav Molotov was reelected Premier of the Soviet Union for the last time as Stalin would replace him as premier in 1941 with Stalin himself.